 4.9.14.
 Who can request certificate suspension

-Due to availability of suspension services solely for the certificates of the certification authority, suspension request may be submitted only by the Security Inspector together with CERTUM Manger or Director suitable for certification services.
+Due to availability of suspension services solely for the certificates of the certification authority, suspension request may be submitted only by the Security Inspector together with Chief of CERTUM.

 4.9.15.
 Procedure of certificate suspension and unsuspension